-Lake City, Colorado area, courtesy Wandering in the Mountains
+Lake City, Colorado area, courtesy Wandering in the Mountains.

-In November 1876, work on the Hotchkiss Mine came to an abrupt halt when Enos Hotchkiss was severely injured at the mine when he fell 30 feet down a shaft.
+In November 1876, work on the Hotchkiss Mine came to an abrupt halt when Enos Hotchkiss was severely injured when he fell 30 feet down a shaft.
 After lying idle for many months, the mine was sold at sheriff’s sale to Chris Johnson, George E. Wilson, and Samuel Wendell.
 The new owners renamed the mine the Golden Fleece.

 Golden Fleece Miners in the 1880s.

 As development and production increased, Lake City became a center of activity, and smelters and concentrating works were built.
 Although rapid progress was made in the late 1870s, the area lacked railroad transportation and was generally inaccessible.
-This situation brought on a decline in activity in the late 1880s which was alleviated in 1889 by the construction of a rail branch to Lake City.
+This situation brought on a decline in activity in the late 1880s, alleviated in 1889 by the construction of a rail branch to Lake City.
 The period from 1891 to 1902 was the most productive in Hinsdale County.

 Soon after the railroad arrived, very rich ore was found at the Golden Fleece Mine, with a single railroad car of ore yielding $50,000.

-A Denver syndicate bought the Golden Fleece Mine in 1891 and a large strike around 1895 created interest in the mine and all of the Lake Mining District.
+A Denver syndicate bought the Golden Fleece Mine in 1891, and a large strike around 1895 created interest in the mine and all of the Lake Mining District.
 The Black Crook Mine shipped $200,000 in 1895.

 To support this renewed mining activity, a mining camp called Lakeshore was established at the base of the mountain on the west side of Lake San Cristobal.
 Situated at the northwest end of the lake, a post office was established in October 1896.
 The camp grew to a population of about 75 residents and supported a school.